bkazaz/PlaneMe/README.md

-plane_clone
+PlaneMe
 ===========

-Planarity clone + extras
+PlaneMe is a Planarity clone (see <planarity.net>).
+It is written in Ruby using the Gosu & Tween gems